 As a basic rule, toenail fungus is caused by microscopic fungi, but it can also be caused by yeast or mold.
 Anywhere you find a warm, damp environment like a locker room, swimming pool, or shower, you’ll find a breeding ground where these organisms (the same organisms that cause athlete’s foot, jock itch, ringworm, and other infections) live.
-And if you’re barefoot in these places as people often are, you can come into contact with the fungus and develop an infection.
+And if you’re barefoot in these places as people often are, you can come into contact with the fungus and develop an infection and nail fungus.

 Additional Risk Factors

 - Diabetes or other health conditions that weaken your immune system